sb689/sandwichClub/README.md

 ### How to Complete this Project?
 - Download the starter code.
-- Design the layout for the detail activity so the different elements display in a sensible way.
+- Design the layout for the detail activity so the different elements display sensibly.
 - Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI.